HIPAA and COVID-19

 - Boletín informativo de marzo de 2020 - Derechos Civiles, la ley HIPAA y la enfermedad del coronavirus 2019 (COVID-19)

 - Febrero de 2020: la Norma de Privacidad de la ley HIPAA y el nuevo coronavirus

 - Webinar: OCR Update on HIPAA and COVID-19 — April 24, 2020

 * People using assistive technology may not be able to fully access information in this file.
 For assistance, contact the HHS Office for Civil Rights at (800) 368-1019, TDD toll-free: (800) 537-7697, or by emailing OCRMail@hhs.gov.

-Please view the HIPAA Emergency Preparedness page for more information on the release of protected health information for planning or response activities in emergency situations.
-In addition, please view the Civil Rights Emergency Preparedness page to learn how nondiscrimination laws apply during an emergency.
+For more information about the release of protected health information for planning or response activities in emergency situations, please visit the HIPAA Emergency Preparedness page.